Thank you for being curious about my work.

 In the mid- to late-1980s, I also worked as a freelance editor and reporter for a variety of local newspapers, newsmagazines, and business publications.
 At the same time, I wrote articles for national magazines, wrote and hosted a weekly small business television show, and authored two coffee table economic development books.
 I again freelanced in the late-1990s and early 2000s, writing a weekly small business newspaper column and hosting a radio show.

 My experiences in politics, advocacy, and journalism have given me an understanding of the environmental and social dangers inherent in the globalized corporate mindset and of the transformative power of local small business, social entrepreneurship, and “unjobbing.”
 I’ve been involved in that field since the mid 1980s, when I began to help homeschooling families create home-based businesses – as Rolf and I had, ourselves, done a decade earlier in order to help our own daughters live and learn without school.
-I subsequently founded The Home Business Network, a source of advocacy, information, and support for home-based businesses, and for the next decade helped legitimize and legalize home business, and taught women to start home businesses.
+In the 1980s, I founded the now-defunct Home Business Network, a source of advocacy, information, and support for home-based businesses, and for the next decade helped legitimize and legalize home business, and taught women to start home businesses.
 My book Bringing it Home – A Home Business Start-Up Guide for You and Your Family was published in 1996 and is still helping people to plan home businesses and to balance work and family life.
-Life Media recently published a fully updated e-book version.
+Life Media has published an updated e-book version.

-My second book on unschooling, Challenging Assumptions in Education: From Institutionalized Education to a Learning Society was published in 2000.
+My second book on living school-free, Challenging Assumptions in Education: From Institutionalized Education to a Learning Society, was published in 2000.
 It is a look at what’s wrong with public education and at the hows and whys of deschooling our families and society.
 It has been on the reading list for college education programs internationally and was updated and reissued in 2008, and again more recently in e-book format.

 After John Holt’s Growing Without Schooling stopped publishing in 2001, I founded Life Learning Magazine as a way of encouraging and supporting families to trust their children (and themselves) to learn without being taught.
 Dr. Peter Gray, author of the Psychology Today Freedom to Learn blog, has called it “the leading journal of the unschooling movement.”
 I am thrilled that this now-free digital source of information has developed a strong and supportive reader base and that the website is packed with hundreds of well-written articles about the philosophy and practice of unschooling.
 In late 2008, I edited the book Life Learning: Lessons from the Educational Frontier, which is a collection of essays from the early days of Life Learning Magazine.